 Of course, there is a whole host of messaging platforms more sophisticated than SMS.
 For example, platforms such as WhatsApp allow multimedia marketing through images, audio files, and short video clips of your products.

 And it’s not all about marketing.
 These platforms can even be used to provide customer support, enabling support teams to answer questions with rich, contextually relevant messages.
 In a Facebook study, 53 percent of respondents said they are more likely to buy from a company which provides customer service via chat on WhatsApp or Facebook Messenger than one that does not.
+Well known cosmetics brand Sephora makes use of this approach to help its customers, for example.

 Surveys offer you the opportunity to shed light into what your customers think.
 This is useful on two levels.
 First, surveying customers creates engagement by showing you listen to and value their opinion.
 Second, provided you actually act on the information that you gather, customer surveys help you improve customer experience as a whole to make your brand more engaging in the future.